baileegerlich/CIDM-6325-70/README.md

   student– this entity is important because they enroll in courses, earn credits towards their degree, and see what classes they have already taken.

-  Courses – this entity is important because the students enroll in the course, receives a grade and credits
+  Courses – this entity is important because the students enroll in the course, receives a grade and credit hours

   CoursesTaken - this entity is import for students because it keeps track of what classes they have taken, and hold the credits earned

   Degreeporgram – this entity is because it has courses, and minimum amount of credits

-  Degreerequirements – this entity is important because holds the courses for degree program
+  CurriculumGuide – this entity is important because holds the courses for degree program

   Degree checklist – this entity is important because it shows the progress of the student